cbrnr/python-intro-short/01-Basics/01-Basics.md

 4. Assume you measured the following values: 11, 27, 15, 10, 33, 18, 25, 22, 39, and 11.
 Calculate the arithmetic mean in a single line of code.

-5. Evaluate the following mathematical expression (with one line of code):
+5. Evaluate the following mathematical expression in a single line of code (don't forget to `import math` to compute the square root and $\pi$):

   $$\frac{(5^5 - \pi) \cdot \frac{19}{3}}{\sqrt{13} + 7^{\frac{2}{3}}}$$